JuliaDatabases/SQLite.jl/README.md

   `SQLite.connect` requires the `file` string argument as the name of either a pre-defined SQLite database to be opened, or if the database doesn't exist, one will be created.

-  `SQLite.connect` returns a `SQLiteDB` type which contains basic information about the connection and SQLite handle pointers.
+  `SQLite.connect` returns a `SQLiteDB` type, which contains basic information about the connection and SQLite handle pointers.

-  `SQLite.connect` can be used by storing the `Connection` type in a variable to be able to close or facilitate handling multiple databases like so:
+  `SQLite.connect` can be used by storing a `Connection` type in a variable to be able to close or facilitate handling multiple databases like so:
   ```julia